 What Were Mentioned In The Announcement?

-Recently, many Magento 1 store owners have received an email notifying them of Magento 1.x Platform End of Life.
-Surprisingly, that email did not come from Magento but from PayPal.
+Many Magento 1 store owners have recently received an email notifying them of Magento 1.x Platform End of Life.
+Surprisingly, that email did not come from Magento but PayPal.
 It reminds merchants about Magento 1 EOL date, mentions its related risks, and recommends timely Magento 2 migration:

 At the same time, PayPal pointed out the consequences of not migrating to Magento 2 on its website.
 Then, urged merchants to take proper actions: